IndaPlus25/RaySorcerers-Instructions/task-05-chess-gui/README.md

 The `resources` directory contains image files for all chess pieces, as well as the application icon file.
 The chess piece image files are loaded into image structures; a gift from me to you.
 Switch out the image files if you prefer to render the pieces in a different style.

-To switch from the uncomplete `chess-template` engine repository as a dependency, to one of your comrades' state of the art creations, change the target URL in the `Cargo.toml` file.
+To switch from the incomplete `chess-template` engine repository as a dependency, to one of your comrades' state of the art creations, change the target URL in the `Cargo.toml` file.
 ```toml
 chess_template = { git = "https://github.com/INDAPlus21/chess-template.git" }
 ```